Holocene climatic optimum: Global effects

-Temperature variations during the Holocene from a collection of different reconstructions and their average.
-The most recent period is on the right, but the recent warming is seen only in the inset.
+Global mean surface temperature over the past 12,000 years from published proxy reconstructions, relative to 1850-1900.
+Dashed markers are regional proxies.
+The instrumental marker is a separate decadal mean, not part of any reconstruction.

 The HCO was approximately 4.9 °C warmer than the Last Glacial Maximum.
-A study in 2020 estimated that the average global temperature during the warmest 200 year period of the HCO, around 6,500 years ago, was around 0.7 °C warmer than the mean for nineteenth century AD, immediately before the Industrial Revolution, and 0.3 °C cooler than the average for 2011-2019.
+A study in 2020 estimated that the average global temperature during the warmest 200 year period of the HCO, around 6,500 years ago, was around 0.7 °C warmer than the mean for nineteenth century AD, immediately before the Industrial Revolution, and 0.3 °C cooler than the average for 2011–2019.
 The 2021 IPCC report expressed medium confidence that temperatures in the last decade are higher than they were in the Mid-Holocene Warm Period.
 Temperatures in the Northern Hemisphere are simulated to be warmer than present average during the summers, but the tropics and parts of the Southern Hemisphere were colder than average.
 The average temperature change appears to have declined rapidly with latitude and so essentially no change in mean temperature is reported at low and middle latitudes.
 Tropical reefs tend to show temperature increases of less than 1 °C. The tropical ocean surface at the Great Barrier Reef about 5350 years ago was 1 °C warmer and enriched in ^{18}O by 0.5 per mil relative to modern seawater.

 Temperatures during the HCO were higher than in the present by around 6 °C in Svalbard, near the North Pole.

 Of 140 sites across the western Arctic, there is clear evidence for conditions that were warmer than now at 120 sites.
 At 16 sites for which quantitative estimates have been obtained, local temperatures were on average 1.6±0.8 °C higher during the optimum than now.
 Northwestern North America reached peak warmth first, from 11,000 to 9,000 years ago, but the Laurentide Ice Sheet still chilled eastern Canada.
 Northeastern North America experienced peak warming 4,000 years later.
 Along the Arctic Coastal Plain in Alaska, there are indications of summer temperatures 2–3 °C warmer than now.
 Research indicates that the Arctic had less sea ice than now.
 The Greenland Ice Sheet thinned, particularly at its margins.
+Areas like Prudhoe Dome were ice-free.
 In addition to being warmer, Arctic Alaska also became wetter.